xournalpp/xournalpp.github.io/docs/index.md

 use the [GitHub page](https://github.com/xournalpp/xournalpp) for more information.**

-Xournal++ is an cross-platform, open source, hand note-taking software with the target of flexibility, functionality, and speed.
+Xournal++ is a cross-platform, open source, hand note-taking software with the target of flexibility, functionality, and speed.
 It is a modern rewrite and more feature-rich version of the wonderful [Xournal](http://sourceforge.net/projects/xournal/) program.